spraakbanken/sparv-pipeline/README.md

 # Språkbanken's Sparv Pipeline

-The Sparv pipeline is a text analysis tool run from the command line.
+The Sparv Pipeline is a text analysis tool run from the command line.
 The documentation can be found here: https://spraakbanken.gu.se/sparv/docs.

 Check the [changelog](CHANGELOG.md) to see what's new!